 Many Jamaicans plant hibiscus as hedging around their homes.
 Some hotel properties, like this one, make a spectacular show of their landscape as they bloom all year.

 Jamaica doesn’t have defined seasons.
-The weather is basically constant throughout the year.
+In fact, the weather is basically constant throughout the year.
 In the Northern Hemisphere, people eagerly proclaim, “Spring is here!”

 My Favorite Flower | In Retrospect … the Hibiscus

 I realize, in retrospect, that the hibiscus is my favorite flower.
-An assortment of colorful petals popping out from a vibrant green hedging makes my heart blossom with love and admiration.
+Amazingly, an assortment of colorful petals popping out from a vibrant green hedging makes my heart blossom with love and admiration.

-- It’s an attractive flower in a wide assortment of colors and shapes.
+- First of all, it’s an attractive flower in a wide assortment of colors and shapes.

-- I’ve made drawings and embroidered the flower in my moments of creativity.
+- In addition, I’ve made drawings and embroidered the flower in my moments of creativity.

-- I get to share in another creative arena using a medium dear to my heart … writing.
+- Finally, I get to share in another creative arena using a medium dear to my heart.
+In fact, it’s writing.

 Beautiful memories relived in unexpected moments are like an exotic painting.
-The one you surround with two layers of complementary matting in an expensive gold-leafed frame.
+Undoubtedly, it’s the one you surround with two layers of complementary matting in an expensive gold-leafed frame.

-You display it for the world to step into that special moment.
+On top of that, you display it for the world to step into that special moment.
 I just did.
-I stepped back in time to relive that walk, drawn with admiration to living art …
+I stepped back in time to relive that walk, drawn with admiration to living art.

-… revealing what could have laid dormant as a potential plant and flower.
-It broke through the soil instead to grow and blossom, creating memorable moments for passersby.
+I’m revealing what could have laid dormant as a potential plant and flower.
+Instead, it broke through the soil to grow and blossom, creating memorable moments for passersby.

 The hibiscus did that for me.
 It always seems to transport me into my creative space of arts, craft, and writing.
 Always telling a story.

 As I grow I also blossom.
-Hopefully, I will create memories for those of you who stop by to see the work of art I’m creating.
+Hopefully, I will create memories for those of you who stop by to see my creative works of art.

 What’s Your Favorite Flower? | Why Is it?

 Everyone has favorites.
-Favorite people, places, and things make great stories.
-People love to hear and tell stories.
+For example, favorite people, places, and things make great stories.
+Above all, people love to hear and tell stories.
 And they vary from person to person, country to country, and region to region on the same topics.

 Ask 100 individuals from the same neighborhood whose favorite flower is the hibiscus to tell you their story.
-Every aspect of it will be related quite differently.
+Evidently, every aspect of it will be related quite differently.

-Your favorite flower may not be the hibiscus.
-Do you have a story?
+However, your favorite flower may not be the hibiscus.
+So, do you have a story?
 I would love to hear what that is.
 Our readers would appreciate what you have to share, I’m sure.